ThibaultJanBeyer/pussy-patrol/README.md

 If a stale worker sticks around after a deploy, hard-refresh once or unregister it under DevTools → Application → Service Workers.

-## Ideas not applied

-* **A custom engine build is the only large win left.** 34.5 MB of the 38 MB wasm is the code section: stock Godot with 3D and every module compiled in.
-  Building the web template with `scons platform=web target=template_release disable_3d=yes` plus `module_*_enabled=no` for what the game does not use can roughly halve it.
-Needs the Godot source and emsdk.
-* **Audio dominates the pck.** `Coffee_Shop_Focus_FULL_SONG.mp3` is 2.2 MB and `gameover.wav` is 416 KB, out of a 2.9 MB pack.
-Re-encoding the music at a lower bitrate and the sound effect as Ogg Vorbis would cut most of it.
-Left alone because it trades away audio quality.
-* **`exports/` is committed.** Every export adds a fresh 38 MB `game.wasm` blob to git history, which is most of why `.git` is already 100 MB.
-Only `docs/` is actually published.
-To stop it: add `exports/` to `.gitignore` and run `git rm -r --cached exports`.
-* **`config/icon` does not resolve at runtime.** The exported build logs `Unrecognized UID: "uid://cb6etcdw6avi0"` on every start.
-Harmless on web, where the tab icon comes from the HTML, but it is two red lines in the console.